• Share this on:

 Packaging must be easy to handle in terms of size and weight.
 Standards are often related to labour regulations at the point of destination and must be specified by the buyer.

 Boxes are usually palletised for air or sea transport, and you have to maximise pallet space.
-Nesting, stacking or flat-packing baskets inside the container reduces costs.
+Nesting, flat-packing or folding baskets inside the container reduces costs.
 Consider this when designing your products.
-See an example of nestable baskets from Zara Home.
+Buyers or consumers may have to dampen the flattened or folded baskets with water to make the material more pliable and re-shape it.
+If this is the case, you should provide instructions.

-Packaging has to provide maximum protection, but you must also avoid using excess materials or shipping ‘air’.
+Packaging needs to provide maximum protection, but you should also avoid using excess materials or shipping ‘air’.
 Waste removal is a cost for buyers.

 Material